Induction or Chilled Beams systems are HVAC systems. They take primary air at a static inlet pressure ranging between 0.2″ to 0.8” of WC.

 They do not need any additional piping loop with heat exchangers, valves, pumps or

-condensation sensors to maintain the water temperature, unlike the traditional Chilled Beam systems.
+condensation sensors to maintain the water temperature, unlike the traditional Chilled Beams systems.

-- Cooling operates when needed and doesn’t require a safety switch to turn off the chilled water, unlike a conventional chilled beam
+- Cooling operates when needed and doesn’t require a safety switch to turn off the chilled water, unlike a conventional chilled beams

 - A building can have multiple water loops with different water temperatures to manage specific requirements of each zone of any facility.